jwt625/PlayGround/20250802_bay_bridge_traffic_cam/README.md

 # Bay Bridge Traffic Detection System

-A comprehensive real-time traffic detection and monitoring system for Bay Bridge with **Prometheus + Grafana Cloud integration**:
+A comprehensive real-time traffic detection and monitoring system for Bay Bridge with **Prometheus + Grafana integration** and **public dashboard access**:

 ## 🚀 Features